ORNL-QCI/TISCC/README.md

 ## Acknowledgements

 TISCC was developed at Oak Ridge National Laboratory as part of the DARPA Quantum Benchmarking program.
 TISCC is one member of an end-to-end compilation and resource estimation pipeline for fault-tolerant quantum computing on trapped-ion processors.
 Other members are the [Lattice Surgery Compiler](https://github.com/latticesurgery-com/liblsqecc/tree/main) and the Oak Ridge Quasi-Clifford Simulator (not yet pubicly released).

+This product includes software produced by UT-Battelle, LLC under Contract No. DE-AC05-00OR22725 with the Department of Energy.